-• Dual Enrollment and Dual Credit
+• Dual Enrollment

-- There are two distinct opportunities allowed by Madison Academy in reference to Dual Enrollment and/or Dual Credit.
-Additional details on these two opportunities are further defined below. - Participation in Dual Enrollment and Dual Credit courses will receive a maximum of 1⁄2 high school credit per semester for each course taken. - 1.
-Dual Enrollment is an option available to juniors and seniors through arrangements made with Calhoun Community College and Faulkner University.
+Dual enrollment is an option available to juniors and seniors through arrangements made with Calhoun Community College and Faulkner University.
 Through this program, a qualified student may enroll in the approved core courses taught by MA faculty on the MA campus to earn high school credit while also earning college credit.
 Students participating in Dual-Enrollment courses receive an additional one-point bonus in their cumulative grade-point average calculation in recognition of the college equivalency and difficulty of the course.
-The class taken must be a class pre-approved by Madison Academy.
+The class taken must be a class approved by Madison Academy.
 The student also must meet requirements set by the college.
 The student is responsible for prompt payment of all Dual Enrollment fees to the college.
-Students should inquire with their choice of college for details regarding acceptable transfer credits. - 2.
-Dual Credit is an option available to sophomores, juniors, and seniors through an arrangement made with UA Early College, Auburn First, Calhoun Community College, University of Alabama Huntsville, or any other pre-approved post secondary institution.
-This opportunity allows students to diversify their course track by enrolling in courses NOT offered at Madison Academy in lieu of a credit at MA. - a.
-Core Courses A student may seek pre-approval to take a core course at the college level that will replace their diploma requirement at MA.
-Depending on the rigor of the course, it may be calculated on the bonus point grading scale per the grading guidelines in the curriculum handbook.
-(Administration will evaluate the rigor of the course using the course description in comparison with our course offerings at MA.) - b.
-Electives A student may seek pre-approval to take an elective course at the college level that will be taken in place of an elective offered at Madison Academy.
-A student may not be able to take courses concurrently that would result in more than
+Students should inquire with their choice of college for details regarding acceptable transfer credits.